wusatosi/setup-gh/README.md

 This is normally not required as GitHub's hosted runner image [already includes it](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md#cli-tools), but will become handy if you [use a customer container](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container).
-However, as custom containers [are only allowed on linux runners](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idcontainer), this action will only attempt an linux install if Cli is not in the path.
+However, as custom containers [are only allowed on linux runners](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idcontainer), this action will only attempt an install on linux (given if its not in path).

-Beside installing GitHub Cli, this action also sets up the environment for CLI to operate.
+Beside ensuring GitHub Cli is installed, this action also sets up the environment for the CLI to operate.
 Mainly, setting `GH_TOKEN` and `GH_REPO` [environment variables](https://cli.github.com/manual/gh_help_environment) with appropriate values.

 ## Example usage